Easy Quiche Recipe

 What Goes in Quiche?

 1. Pie dough.
-You need butter, flour, baking powder, salt and buttermilk (or milk) for the pie dough.
-You could also use storebought pie dough or a store-bought pie crust.
+You need butter, flour, baking powder, salt, and buttermilk (or milk) to make your own pie crust.
+This combination creates a flaky crust!
+You could also use store-bought pie dough or a store-bought crust.

 2. Eggs.
 Large eggs at room temperature.
 Eggs are the heart of quiche.

-3. Milk or Cream.
-This mixes with quiche to form a custard.
+3. Whole Milk or Heavy Cream.
+This mixes with quiche to form a creamy custard.

 4. Seasonings.
-Salt, pepper seasoning the quiche making it a savory delight.
+Salt and black pepper season the quiche, making it a savory delight.

 5. Vegetables.
 Add any vegetables you like to a quiche.
 It is a great way to clean out the fridge!

-However, be sure to saute vegetables like onions, bell peppers, spinach mushrooms, zuchinni, etc before adding them to quiche.
-If they are not sauteed they will release their juices into quiche as it cooks making it soggy.
+However, be sure to sauté vegetables like onions, bell peppers, spinach mushrooms, zuchinni, etc before adding them to quiche.
+If they are not sautéed, they will release their juices into the quiche as it cooks, making it soggy.
 Not good.

 I kept it simple and used green onions for this recipe.
-They didn’t need to be sauteed first.
-You could use leeks as well.
+Green onions don’t need to be sautéed first.
+You could use sliced leeks as well.

 5. Breakfast Meats.
-Breakfast meats like sausage or bacon add meatiness and texture to quiche.
+Breakfast meats like sausage or smoky bacon add meatiness and texture, creating a delicious quiche.

 6. Cheese.
 Cheese adds great flavor to quiche.
-Use cheddar cheese for a nice kick of flavor.
+I use cheddar cheese for a nice kick of flavor.
+You could use other kinds of cheese like colby jack cheese, swiss cheese, or pepper jack.

 How To Make Quiche

-2. Whisk together eggs and milk (or cream) to make a savory custard.
+• 2.
+Whisk together eggs and milk (or cream) in a large bowl to make a creamy egg custard, which is the quiche filling.

-3. Roll out dough and place in a pie plate.
+• 3.
+Roll out the dough and place it in a pie pan, adjusting it to take the shape of the pan.

-4. Fill the pie plate with chopped sausage, shredded cheese and chopped green onions.
+• 4.
+Fill the pie dish with chopped sausage, shredded cheese and chopped green onions.

-5. Add the egg mixture into the pie plate.
+• 5.
+Add the egg mixture to the pie plate.

 What Makes This An Easy Quiche Recipe

-1. No need to blind bake the pie crust first.
-I find that the quiche still turns out great without having to first bake the pie crust as most recipes call for.
+1. No need to blind-bake the pie crust with pie weights or dry beans first.
+I find that the quiche still turns out great without first blind baking the pie crust, as most recipes call for.

 What To Serve With Quiche